Black Friday's here! Create an app and enjoy 50% off now!

 Prerequisite: Before you can roll out your release, make sure that:

-- You've set up your app's store listing on the menu Grow > Store Presence > Main store listing
+- You've set up your app's store listing on the menu Grow users > Store Presence > Store listing

 Edit app details and screenshots if needed.

-- You've prepared your app for review on the menu Policy > App content
+- You've prepared your app for review on the menu Monitor and improve > Policy and programmes > App content.

 The full to do list must be completed.

-- You've set up your app’s prices on the menu Monetize > Products > App pricing
+- You've set up your app’s prices on the menu Monetize with Play > Products > App pricing

 You can change your app from Paid to Free.